2mol/site/content/posts/replit-haskell.md

 [^1]: Your `main` function will be run in a little pseudo-terminal, so all your ~~dumb~~ adorable little `putStrLn` and `getLine` will print text or wait for user input.
 You can't pass arguments or flags to your program tough, since you don't control stdin.
 It has to be interactive with something like `getLine`.

-[^2]: We also have our very own [Haskell Kernel](https://github.com/gibiansky/IHaskell) currently maintained by utter MVP champion [Vaibhav Sagar](https://github.com/vaibhavsagar).
-It's all there, but more help is needed to remove some frictions for beginners.
-Specifically a noob-friendly install experience and more cool [tutorials](https://www.youtube.com/watch?v=gR8LdlrEFnM).
+[^2]: We also have our very own [Haskell Kernel](https://github.com/gibiansky/IHaskell) currently maintained by total champion [Vaibhav Sagar](https://github.com/vaibhavsagar).
+It's all there, but more help is needed to remove some frictions for beginners, like a noob-friendly install experience and more cool [tutorials](https://www.youtube.com/watch?v=gR8LdlrEFnM).

 [^3]: Get it?
 JuPytR!

+[^4]: I was skeptical of online programming environments at first, since the idea sounds a bit gimmicky.
+I changed my mind[^7] after seeing how many children build really impressive things in them, and how joyful it feels to use one for quick demos and experiments.
+It's really easy to send somebody a code snippet that just executes, zero friction.
+Beginners can still install stack or cabal afterwards, no rush.

+[^7]: _meta-footnote_: Come to think of it, it was actually [https://tryhaskell.org/](https://tryhaskell.org/) that first exposed me to Haskell and made hyperactively excited towards this magical new language that I had just discovered.

+[^5]: I came across this in a [list of all ghci commands](https://downloads.haskell.org/~ghc/7.4.1/docs/html/users_guide/ghci-commands.html), hoping for one that lists all importable modules for a specific ghci session.

+[^6]: I didn't know about `ghc-pkg list`, but my friend [Nicolas](https://github.com/nmattia/) did.

+[^8]: Why precisely those?
+Turns out they are probably just the [core packages](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Libraries/VersionHistory) that GHC ships with.
+Thanks again, Nicolas!

 [torus]: https://beta.observablehq.com/@renatoppl/torus-knots
 [sounds]: https://beta.observablehq.com/@freedmand/sounds